 During the year ended March 31, 2024, Roswell Park entered into an interest rate swap agreement with respect to the 2029 term note classified as long term debt in Note 7.
 Roswell Park uses the interest rate swap agreement to reduce its exposure to interest rate changes.
 The Swap Agreement effectively converts the variable rate debt to a long-term fixed rate.
 Under this agreement, Roswell Park receives a variable rate payment from PNC Bank based on the 90% of the 1-month Secured Overnight Financing Rate ("SOFR") plus 180 basis points, recalculated on a monthly basis, which Roswell Park then pays to Northwest Bank, and Roswell Park pays a fixed rate to PNC Bank.
 The 30-Day Average SOFR rate is observable at commonly quoted intervals for the full term of the swap and therefore is considered a level 2 input (see the classification criteria of the fair value inputs below).
-At March 31, 2024, Roswell Park pays a fixed rate of 5.7% and receives payment at a variable rate of 90% of 1m CME Term SOFR +1.8%.
-At March 31, 2024, the mark to market fair value of the interest rate swap agreement resulted in an unrealized gain of \$319.
+At March 31, 2025, Roswell Park pays a fixed rate of 5.7% and receives payment at a variable rate of 90% of 1m CME Term SOFR +1.8%.
+The mark to market fair value of the interest rate swap agreement resulted in unrealized gains of \$458 and \$319 as of March 31, 2025 and 2024, respectively.

-The following table summarizes the maturity, interest rate and fair value as of March 31, 2024 for the interest rate swap:
+The following table summarizes the maturity, interest rate and fair value as of March 31, 2025 for the interest rate swap:

-Notional Amount Maturity Fixed Rate Variable Rate Fair Value Accrued Interest \$19,500 March 1, 2029 5.7% 90% of 1m CME Term SOFR +1.8% \$303 \$16
+Initial Notional Amount Current Notional Amount Maturity Fixed Rate Variable Rate Fair Value Accrued Interest on Swap \$19,500 \$19,249 March 1, 2029 5.7% 90% of 1m CME Term SOFR +1.8% \$459 \$1